-For deaths after 17 August 2015, the new uniform European Certificate of Succession, which is to be introduced by the EU Succession Regulation, will be recognized without further formalities.
+For deaths after 17 August 2015, the new uniform European Certificate of Succession (under the Succession Regulation) will be recognised without further formalities.

 Death of foreign nationals

 19. Are there any relevant practical estate administration issues if foreign nationals die in your jurisdiction?